A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 Additionally, homeschooled students can earn a high school diploma equivalent to those obtained in traditional schools.

-Q: Can homeschooling be a temporary solution, or is it a long-term commitment?
+Q: Can homeschooling be a temporary solution or is it a long-term commitment?

 A: Homeschooling can be adapted to various circumstances.

-It can be a short-term solution to address specific needs or challenges or a long-term commitment providing a complete education until graduation.
+It can be a short-term solution to address specific needs or challenges or a long-term commitment to providing a complete education until graduation.

 Q: Are there any online homeschool programs available?